abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 Limits also are defined so that the diagram commutes.

-Limits can be defined formally, just like everything else that we examine, but we won't bother to do that.
+Limits can be defined formally, just like everything else that we examine, but we won't bother to do that here.

 Products are Limits
 ---